-A general tablespace may be created in the MySQL data directory
+A general tablespace can be created in the data directory or

-creating a general tablespace in a subdirectory under the MySQL
+file-per-table tablespaces, creating a general tablespace in a

-data directory is not supported.
-Also, when creating a general
+subdirectory under the data directory is not supported.
+When

-tablespace outside of the MySQL data directory, the directory
+creating a general tablespace outside of the data directory, the

 innodb_directories is a

 read-only startup option.
 Configuring it requires restarting the

 Creating a general tablespace in the data directory:

 mysql> CREATE TABLESPACE `ts1` ADD DATAFILE 'ts1.ibd' Engine=InnoDB;